 The United States Constitution was written in order to "establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty."
 I believe that government-sponsored or government-encouraged gambling does not improve the general welfare or insure domestic tranquility.
 Lotteries and casinos are more likely to take money from the poor and give it to out-of-state corporations or wasteful bureaucrats.
 We do not need a lottery or more gambling in Wyoming.

 In the 2013 session I voted no on domestic partnerships (HB 168), which did not pass; yes on a pro-life bill (HB 97), which did not pass; and no on the lottery (HB 77), which did pass.

 Several constituents have asked me about my position on guns.
 I am a Life Member of the NRA, and own guns for hunting and personal protection (and as a defense against government tyranny, if necessary).
 I also am a concealed carry permit holder.
 It is my general observation in life that people who are not law-abiding citizens don't care what the laws are, so it doesn't seem to me that restrictions on where you can carry firearms and how many bullets you can have will have much impact on people who intend to commit crimes.
 In fact, criminals prefer helpless victims.
-We do need to make sure Wyoming has adequate mental health services for people who need them, and that our schools and other "gun-free zones" are secure (especially as HB 105, which would have enabled school staff to protect themselves and their students, failed to pass the Senate).
+We do not make schools, businesses and government facilities safer by declaring them "gun-free zones" unless we institute metal screening and other security measures.
+Simply posting "gun-free zone" leads to a false sense of security.
+We do need to make sure Wyoming has adequate mental health services for people who need them, and people who use a firearm in the course of a crime should be fully prosecuted and it should be very difficult for them to regain the right to possess a firearm.